Suyash08Oct/design-patterns-java/README.md

                 -- Provides Delegation Feature, results in loose coupling of component.

 4. Strive for loosely coupled designs, between objects that interact.

+5. Classes should be open for extension, but closed for modification.
+                -- The Open Closed Principle